MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/queues-events.md

 ## Recommendations

-The recommendations described in [Enterprise integration on Azure][simple-enterprise-integration] apply to this architecture.
+The recommendations described in [Basic enterprise integration][basic-enterprise-integration] apply to this architecture.
 The following recommendations also apply:

 ### Service Bus